Dbalial/Dbalial/README.md

 # Hi, I'm Debojyoti 👋

-I'm a proactive and analytical Business Analyst with experience in client communication, requirement gathering, and project management.
+I'm a proactive Analyst with experience in client communication, requirement gathering, and project management.
 I have a proven track record of supporting strategic decision-making through SQL, KPI tracking, and dashboarding.

 ## 🚀 Skills
 - SQL